th3h3d/PyKitchen/README_pyFork.txt

 How to run:
   pyFork can be ran with Python 3 and it needs additionally library "Pandas".

-  run command "python pyFork.py --help" which will help you.
+  run the command "python pyFork.py --help" and which will guide you.

 Test Types:
   ISINTEGER-0